benjaminion/upgrading-ethereum-book/src/book.md

 These fork choice specification documents don't cover the whole mechanism.
 They are largely concerned only with the LMD GHOST fork choice; the Casper FFG side of things (justification and finalisation) is dealt with [in the main state-transition specification](/part3/transition/epoch#justification-and-finalization).

 The terms attestation, vote, and message appear frequently.
-An attestation is a collection of [three votes](/part3/containers/dependencies#attestationdata): a vote for a source checkpoint, a vote for a target checkpoint, and a vote for the a block.
+An attestation is a collection of [three votes](/part3/containers/dependencies#attestationdata): a vote for a source checkpoint, a vote for a target checkpoint, and a vote for a head block.
 The source and target votes are used by Casper FFG, and the head vote is used by LMD GHOST.
 We will mostly be concerned with head votes in the following sections, except when stated otherwise.
 LMD GHOST head votes are also called messages, being the "M" in "LMD".

 Where we discuss attestations, they can be a single attestation from one validator, or aggregate attestations containing the attestations of multiple validators that made the same set of votes.
 It will be clear from the context which of these applies.